lorabasics/basicstation/README.md

-# LoRa Basics™ Station using balena.io with RAK2245, RAK 2287 and IMST iC880a concentrators
+# LoRa Basics™ Station using balena.io with sx1301 and sx1302 LoRa concentrators

 This project deploys a LoRaWAN gateway with Basics Station Packet Forward protocol with balena.
-It runs on a Raspberry Pi (3/4) or balenaFin with a RAK2245, RAK2287 and IMST iC880a LoRa concentrators.
+It runs on a Raspberry Pi (3/4) or balenaFin with a RAK2245, RAK2287 and IMST iC880a LoRa concentrators (sx1301 and sx1302).

 ## Introduction